 Residents participating in the remote program will be selected through public open calls or from those who have already been selected to participate in the physical residency at Can Serrat but who are unable to travel in 2020 or 2021.

 The remote residency will run for four weeks in which residents will share their work in virtual sessions and continue working individually on their respective projects, along with the support and input of the REMOTA staff.

-- Meeting to prepare for presentations about participants’ process (the REMOTA team will meet with participants on an individual basis to help understand their work and prepare for the presentations based on their proposals, in accordance with their needs and interests, and will consider topics that arise for future possible group discussions).
+- Presentation preparation.
+The REMOTA team will meet with participants on an individual basis to discuss how they will share their work and process based on their applications, in accordance with their needs and interests, and will consider topics that arise for future possible group discussions.
 [2 hours]

 - Presentations of projects/work to the group.
-Both the residents and the CS team will actively participate in the presentations by asking questions, offering references or discussing relevant issues as they are raised.
+Both the residents and the CS team will actively participate in the presentations and generate discussion by asking questions, suggesting references or commenting on relevant issues as they come up.
 [2 hours]

-- 1 or 2 meetings will be held on an individual basis with participants to offer support and to discuss approaches, progress, difficulties, and needs, etc. [2 to 4 hours].
+- 1 or 2 follow-up meetings will be held to offer individual attention and support to participants to discuss and address progress, approaches, difficulties, and needs, etc. [2 to 4 hours].

-- A more in-depth collective discussion will be held on the topics and themes that arose from the presentations and texts of the previous sessions (1 session) [3 hours].
+- A more in-depth seminar will be held collectively on topics and themes that arise out of the presentations, texts, and individual meetings of the previous sessions (1 session) [3 hours].